arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 d) If there is an at-will contract involved, whatever the context is..
 It ain't family.
 Run for your life if you hear how something is like family or  references to Mother Teresa.
 Saints are rarely in gambling dens and if you are in such a den, don't expect virtue.

-e) If you have multiple offers and one of them offers a significant pay-bump, listen to the pied piper who will pay you more even if they award you a lesser title.
+e) If you have multiple offers and one of them offers a significant pay-bump, take that.
+Only other factor is how healthy the organization is from a capital perspective (so it's probalistically smarter to take a 200K with a mega-corp vs the " startup ").
 Watch for the fine-print in contracts.

 f) Don't be surprised at friendships getting frayed or weird within the work drama -- expect it and show a lot of grace.
 Ensure that the friendship survives while you learn more about the game.